giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

   participation scenario    = non-isotropic
 ```

-This step generates:
+This step generates the selected CSF YAML input file:

 ```text
 tapered_pc_pole_iso_lookup.yaml
 ```

+or:

 ```text
 tapered_pc_pole_non-iso_lookup.yaml
 ```

-The generated file contains the tapered pole geometry, the prestressing components, and the participation-law assignments read from the lookup tables in `./laws/`.
+The generated YAML file contains the tapered pole geometry, the annular concrete regions, the prestressing-steel components, and the participation-law assignments read from the lookup tables in `./laws/`.

 The summary confirms that the model is a 20 m tapered hollow circular pole with 16 prestressing components.
 The base outer diameter is 0.600 m and the top outer diameter is 0.440 m.